MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex01_KQL_Defender.md

 ### Task 2: Query log data with KQL in Defender XDR

-1. In the Microsoft Edge browser, navigate to the Microsoft Defender portal at <https://security.microsoft.com>.
+1. In the Microsoft Edge browser, navigate to [Microsoft Defender XDR](https://security.microsoft.com).

 1. In the **Sign in** dialog box, copy, and paste in the **Tenant Email** account provided by your lab hosting provider and then select **Next**.